 I remember after having a few miles under my belt as a novice driver, we were out on the highway with the Torino.
 I went to pass a slow moving vehicle and to my surprise Dad told me to “Kick-in the passing gear!”
 I couldn’t believe my ears?
 What happened to all these rules?
 Needless to say I jumped all over the opportunity and hit the gas.
 The old C6 transmission kicked down to second with nice solid shift, and pushed me back in the seat as the 400 roared up the highway.
 What a rush!

 As the years went on, Dad continued to use the Torino regularly as his summer driver, but he started to use it less and less each year.
-By the early 2000’s gas was on the rise and a 2 ton car carbureted 400 cubic inch V8 wasn’t exactly thrifty on fuel.
+By the early 2000’s gas prices were on the rise and a 2 ton car carbureted 400 cubic inch V8 wasn’t exactly thrifty on fuel.
 I had since moved on from my rusted out Chevelle to other cars.
 I had grown an affinity for fullsize American iron, particularly GM B-bodies and Ford Panthers, which were cheap and plentiful.

-Out of the blue, one day in late summer 2003 I get a call from my dad.
-At this time he only had a single garage and he’d been storing the Torino at a friend’s garage during winter.
+Out of the blue, one day in late summer 2003 I got a call from my dad.
+At this time he only had a single garage, so he’d been storing the Torino at a friend’s garage during winter.
 He had lost his storage and he wasn’t willing to keep his year round driver, a ’76 Malibu, outside over winter.
 He had also really gotten really into motorcycles and this resulted in him not having the time to properly look after the Torino anymore.
 Then he uttered the words I never thought he would say; it was time to part with the Torino.

 The car was 100% original, other than paint and maintenance items.
 As time and money allowed, I would do little projects on the car.
 For the first couple of years, I had no garage and minimal financial means and so I’d only take it out of storage long enough to burn a tank of gas, clean it up and change all the fluids.
 I didn’t want to ever let it sit more than a year.
 I did some initial work to the car, like replacing the unsafe tires, I had to free up the distributor which seized in the block, the original starter was getting weak, so I replaced it, and gave it a good tune-up.
 I ended up cleaning some sloppy repairs made by previous mechanics.
 It didn’t take much and it was running and looking great again.